esferatec/ec-luart-widgetmanager/ecluart/README.md

 WidgetManager:add(widget: object, name: string) -> none
 ```

-This function add adds a widget to the WidgetManager object and sets its zindex.
+This function adds a widget to the WidgetManager object and sets its zindex.
 It takes an object widget and a string name as parameters.
 It first checks if the widget is a valid child widget using the isValidChild function.
 If it is not a valid child widget or the name is not a string, the function returns early.
 Otherwise, it adds the widget to the children table using the name as the key.
 If the widget does not have a zindex property, it sets it to the next available index in the zorder table.

 ## Method - reorder